Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 - You do not share life pools with this simulacra: any damage taken resolves separately.
 - If you selected the Focused Casting option for your Elaborate Runes class feature, the simulacra must maintain its concentration rather than you.
 - If you selected the Risky Casting option for your Elaborate Runes class feature, the simulacra provokes the attack of opportunity rather than you.

+## Viviculture

+**Academic skill:** Anima

+FLUFF.
+Students of viviculture focus on creating and spreading ground effects and playing with absorption.

+### Runic Alteration: Living Style

+As a student of viviculture, select one of the following runic alterations at level 15.

+#### Airborne

+The altered spell only affects creatures with the aloft or flying conditions.

+#### Growth

+The altered spell does not deal damage.
+Instead, you gain absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

+#### Harvest

+When you cast the altered spell, remove all absorption that you have from yourself.
+The spell deals additional damage equal to the absorption removed in this way.
+This extra damage is affected by efficacy in the usual fashion and is of the same damage type as the altered spell.

+### Pinnacle of Magic: Cultivation

+At level 20, you unlock the final secrets of viviculture, allowing you to spread and shape magical effects with your living magic.
+Whenever you cast a spell, you may choose a tile with a tile effect within a 6 tile range.
+You may add or remove up to 9 tiles of that tile effect in a pattern of your choice, as long as all tiles modified are connected to the selected tile.